A 10-week program covering iOS development for Apple® devices, including iPhone® and iPad®, for IT professionals and software developers.

 Program content consists of lectures and demonstrations complemented with hands-on labs.
 Students will use a variety of tools and techniques such as Xcode, Interface Builder, and Instruments to learn best practices and real-world scenarios.
 Reading assignments, case studies, group discussions, and projects will be assigned.
-Students must bring their own laptop computers running the latest Mac OS X operating system to class.
-A laptop running Windows will not be acceptable as Xcode will only run on an Apple computer.
-Students who wish to make their application available in Apple’s App Store® should expect to pay Apple’s $99.00 fee, but it is not a requirement of the program.
+Students are expected to either have an Apple laptop (preferred) or easy access to an Apple desktop or laptop running the latest versions of Mac OS X® and Xcode®.
+Students who wish to make their application available in Apple's App Store® should expect to pay Apple’s $99.00 fee, but it is not a requirement of the program.

 For a complete program description, download the program's brochure.